sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) .exe is a binary file.
+.exe is a binary file.
 When we open it using a Notepad, you'll mostly see garbled, nonsensical characters.
 This is because .exe files are compiled binary files, designed to be read and executed by the computer's operating system, not to be interpreted as text.

-b) .exe is not a Text file.
-In Text files we can see text.

-c) XML is a general - purpose markup language.

-d) It is not correct.

 ---
 ---